 The state of Alabama has long relied on agriculture, forestry and manufacturing to drive economic growth.
 As the state works to bring new business across those business sectors, students considering enrolling in vocational education programs should find opportunity in a range of program areas, from automotive to health care, manufacturing to fabrication.

-Vocational education trends in Alabama
+Trends at Vocational Schools in Alabama

 - Government: Whether it's jobs for the state or jobs for a city, like Huntsville or Birmingham, employees are needed in a variety of positions.
 Government jobs span administration, courts and crime, housing, social services and more.
-For CTE or associate-degree education, you could pursue training in accounting, business administration, computer science, criminal justice, information technology or much more.
+For CTE or associate-degree education, you could pursue training in accounting, business administration, computer science, criminal justice, information technology and much more.

 - Education: Teachers are needed to help educate future generations of children and this begins with the very youngest.
 As a matter of fact, many vo-tech and community college education programs are geared toward early children education or child development.
 Sometimes students can find certificate options that can be used toward later completion of an associate degree.
 Associate degrees in elementary or secondary education also are available and are foundational to completing bachelor's degrees in education later on, too.